RotorHazard/RotorHazard/resources/NuclearHazard/README.md

 If adding many 5V accessories (LEDs, Fans) try to be concious of the power draw.
 The 5V regulator on this board is rated for 3A and is already running the Pi and the Fan outputs.

-The 3.3V rail is used for the STM, VRXs, and various other little things.
+The 3.3V rail is used for the STM, VRXs, and various support components.

 ### LED plugs